hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 When using striping in a Table, start with the second row to allow the Table Header to be further differentiated from the the row directly beneath it.

 #### Benefits of striping

+!!!
+Info

+Striped rows use a subtle background color to differentiate from non-striped rows.
+Ensure that nested components within striped rows continue to meet contrast accessibility criteria.
+!!!

 - Striping makes data within the Table easier to read by increasing differentiation between rows.
-    - Ensure that nested components within striped rows continue to meet contrast accessibility criteria.
 - Striping increases scannability, especially for large datasets that result in many rows.
 - Striping increases legibility when the type of data is similar between columns; e.g., columns that catalog mostly text or numerical data benefit from more differentiation between rows.